Menu

 5. Finally, it is important to generate reports on the results of the security testing process.
 Reports can be generated using the reporting functionality built into each testing tool.
 Reports should be stored in a secure location, such as a protected Amazon S3 bucket, and should be accessible to all members of the development team.

-Based on my experience, I gather real-world use cases of automated security testing and the associated benefits and challenges.
+Based on our experience, we gather real-world use cases of automated security testing and the associated benefits and challenges.

 • If the project has strict deadlines, automated security testing can help accelerate the testing process and ensure that security vulnerabilities are identified and addressed quickly without delaying the project timeline, especially for projects involving complex and large-scale applications.